Adopt a Bat

 Karma

 This female noctule bat was found on the ground in Kharkiv City when attacked by a magpie.
 She screamed while defending herself, so someone came to her rescue and brought her to us.
-Currently, she has a broken 4th finger on her left wing and a torn membrane, but this should be treatable and she still has a chance to fly.
+Currently, she has a broken 4th finger on her left wing and a torn membrane, but she can’t fly.
 She is presently undergoing treatment and rehabilitation at our Center.

 Rudyk (‘Red’)